FahimJadid/Numnum-react-refresher/09 - Episode Nine/Readme.md

 - We are using `window.addEventListener` to listen to the `online` and `offline` events.
 And we are setting the `onlineStatus` to `false` when the user is offline.
 And we are setting the `onlineStatus` to `true` when the user is online.
 And we are returning the `onlineStatus` boolean value from our custom hook.

-- Now let's use this custom hook in our App component.
-So we will import this custom hook in our App component and call it inside the component.
+- Now let's use this custom hook in our Body component.
+So we will import this custom hook in our Body component and call it inside the component.
 And we will store the return value of this custom hook in a variable called `onlineStatus`.

 ```js
 const onlineStatus = useOnlineStatus();